bitovi/academy/src/typescript/12-generics/generics.md

 <details>
 <summary>Click to see the solution</summary>

-Update `tree-node.ts` to the following:
+✏️ Update `tree-node.ts` to the following:

 @sourceref ../../../exercises/typescript/12-generics/02-solution/src/tree-node.ts
 @highlight 5-9, 11, 16, only

-As we use generics in line 5, to utilize it in the rest of the `TreeNode` Class
+As we use generics in line 5, we allow the `TreeNode` class to be flexible and reusable, accommodating different types of data and comparison logic.
 </details>

 ## Next steps